Last modified: May 06, 2025

 Imagine a phone book without any order; finding a person's number would require checking each entry one by one.
 By organizing the entries alphabetically, you can jump directly to the correct section.
 Similarly, indexes organize data in a way that makes searching much more efficient.

 An index is typically implemented using a data structure like a B-tree or a hash table, which allows for rapid searching, insertion, and deletion of data.
-Here's a simple ASCII diagram to illustrate the concept:
+Here's a simple diagram to illustrate the concept:

 +-------------------------------------------+